Feasts & Holy Day Calendar 2015

-Calendar of the biblical/Torah holidays ("Feasts of the LORD" of Leviticus 26) based on the expectation of the aviv barley search in Israel finding ripe barley before the new crescent moon observation of March 29, 2014.
-(This differs from the precalculated invented Jewish calendar used by the State of Israel.)By Tim McHyde
+Calendar of the Biblical/Torah holidays ("Feasts of the LORD" of Leviticus 26) based on the aviv barley search in Israel (This differs from the precalculated invented Jewish calendar used by the State of Israel.)By Tim McHyde

 Question: What If the Crescent Moon Was Visible Earlier in America Than Jerusalem?
 (And What If the Calendar I Follow Is Wrong?)

 More of a statement than a question.
 The crescent moon was visible from Dallas, TX at sundown on March 12th, 2013.
 Since the Creator uses the laws of nature to determine times and seasons, wouldn’t it stand that if communication wasn’t as prevalent as it is today, (years ago), that those who were viewing the crescent would have started their month from their actual viewing?
 Thus their feast days may be one day different than those in other parts of the world.

 In ancient Israel, thanks to the prophets with the holy spirit and the priests with their urim and thumim, the revelation from God needed to know when the years (Ex 12:2) and months began and even which day was sabbath (Ex 16) was readily available.
 Since it was a single tiny nation keeping the feasts, disseminating this revelation nation wide was not a problem.